The King of Fighters '95: Critical reception

-Arcade

 The King of Fighters '95 received positive reviews upon release.
-Computer and Video Games magazine called it "arguably the greatest 2D fighting game ever" made.
+Computer and Video Games magazine called it "arguably the greatest 2D fighting game ever made."
 The King of Fighters '95 was awarded Best Neo-Geo Game of 1995 by Electronic Gaming Monthly in 1996.
 The four reviewers of Electronic Gaming Monthly declared the Neo Geo AES version a solid improvement over the previous King of Fighters, particularly applauding the addition of the team edit feature.
 Major Mike of GamePro agreed that this was the game's best feature, but also expressed approval for the replacement of the U.S. team with the new "Rival" team and the control modifications.
-He did criticize that the game lacking notable improvements despite enjoying the combat.
+He did criticize that the game lacked notable improvements despite enjoying the combat.
 A reviewer for Next Generation was unimpressed, however, remarking that despite the innovating team fighting game, it is always one-on-one fight.
-IGN commented that the characters' designs and abilities are very similar to the ones from Street Fighter Alpha.
-Jeff Gerstmann complained that the characters have unattractive moves as well and over pixelated sprites.
-1UP.com praised SNK's characters designs and the addition of the team edit option, making the game a good competition for Street Fighter Alpha.
-However, Game Revolution liked the large number of playable characters and the several options featured in the game such as the team fights and special moves.

-Game designer Masahiro Sakurai regarded the game as one of his favorite competitive experiences.
-However, after realizing he had been defeating rookies, Sakurai decided that fighting games should also be accessible to newcomers.
+A reviewer from GameFan considered the game as the best 1995 fighting game behind Street Fighter Alpha as well as the best Neo Geo game.
+He acclaimed the gameplay and presentation but still found the damage imput to be too high.